Value is all about what a company is worth versus what price it is

 on its debts this may have impacts in the future.

 The graphic below shows equity (available funds) and debt, we ideally want to

 If there is any debt we look at the companies capability to repay it, and

 whether the level has increased over the past 5 years.

 Management is one of the most important areas of a company.
 We look at

 unreasonable CEO compensation, how long the team and board of directors have

 TENURE AS CEO

-Michael's remuneration is about average for companies of similar size in Germany.
+Insufficient data for Steve to establish whether their remuneration is reasonable compared to companies of similar size in Germany.